Welcome to PayPal!

 Inactive PayPal account

 The inactivity service fee will be the lesser of the fee listed below or the remaining balance in your account.
-The inactivity service fee does not apply to personal accounts registered in Hungary and Greece and accounts registered in Malta.
+The inactivity service fee does not apply to personal accounts registered in Greece and accounts registered in Malta.

 A4.1 A "Commercial Transaction" payment involves buying and selling goods and services, making any other commercial transaction or receiving payments when you “request money” using PayPal.